The5thAxiom/OMNIS/README.md

 | X | Not Started |
 | Done | Completed |

+# Concepts Used:
+- Data structures and algorithms
+- Object Oriented Programming:
+    - Method and operator overloading
+- Recursion

 # OMNIS
 Making common algorithms, data structures, other stuff in as many different languages as possible.
 # Planned Languages